-Both the FD&C Act and the FPLA define the term 'label,' but their descriptions vary.
-According to the FD&C Act, a label is "a display of written, printed or graphic matter upon the immediate container," whereas under the FPLA, it is a "written, printed or graphic matter affixed to any consumer commodity or affixed to or appearing upon a package containing any consumer commodity."
+Both the FD&C Act and the FPLA define the term ‘label’, but their descriptions vary.
+According to the FD&C Act, a label is "a display of written, printed or graphic matter upon the immediate container," whereas under the FPLA, a label is considered a "written, printed or graphic matter affixed to any consumer commodity or affixed to or appearing upon a package containing any consumer commodity."

 What category does my product fall under?

-The following definitions were pulled from the FDA website in order to help you identify your product category.
-Note: The categories are not mutually exclusive, e.g. a cosmetic can also be a drug.
+The following definitions are from the FDA website in order to help you identify your product category.
+Note: The categories aren’t mutually exclusive, e.g. a cosmetic can also be a drug.

-Products mainly composed of the alkali salts of fatty acids which can be the only material that results in the product's cleaning action.
-If your product meets this definition, it falls under the Consumer Product Safety Commission (CPSC).
-If the product is intended to moisturize the skin, make the consumer smell nice, deodorize the user's body, or if it contains synthetic detergents, it's a cosmetic.
-If it is intended to treat or prevent disease, such as by killing germs or treating skin conditions, it's a drug.
-The FDA has created a Soap FAQ which addresses many questions regarding soap labeling requirements.
+Products mainly composed of the alkali salts of fatty acids which can be the only material that results in the product’s cleaning action.
+If your product meets this definition, it falls under the Consumer Product Safety Commission (CPSC) and isn’t considered a cosmetic under the law, so it won’t need to meet the FDA’s cosmetic labeling requirements.
+If the product is intended to moisturize the skin, make the consumer smell nice, deodorize the user’s body, or if it contains synthetic detergents, it’s a cosmetic.
+If it’s intended to treat or prevent disease, such as killing germs or treating skin conditions, it’s a drug.

-Aromatherapy products are regulated based on their intended use: If the intended use is only to cleanse the body or to make a person more attractive, it's a cosmetic.
-If the use is therapeutic, such as treating disease or affecting the function of the body, it's a drug.
+Aromatherapy products are regulated based on their intended use: If the intended use is only to cleanse the body or aimed at a user's looks, it’s a cosmetic.
+If the use is therapeutic, such as treating disease or affecting the function of the body, it’s a drug.
 If the intended use is akin to air fresheners and scented candles, it falls under the purview of the CPSC.